swyxio/swyxdotio/content/writing/nontechnical/react-outside.md

 As Venkat quotes in his talk, "*We can solve any problem by introducing an extra level of indirection*".
 Concurrent React achieves maximum responsiveness by rendering each Fiber bit by bit, lazily (hence the stark difference in the [Stack vs Fiber Sierpinski Reconciler demo](https://claudiopro.github.io/react-fiber-vs-stack-demo/)).
 It *also* solves for the API design issue of Algebraic Effects and one-ups [other scheduling frameworks](https://github.com/facebook/react/issues/7942#issuecomment-254987818) by introducing this extra layer of indirection called React Fiber.

+Venkat's talk also discusses why functional programming isn't as inefficient as it might seem, because of intermediate representations.
+This is analogous to the Fiber data structure itself, which enables the intended suspend-and-resume nature of Suspense, which is very efficient because no extra work is done.